lxnguyen/ToDo/README.md

 # ToDo Application
-A ToDo Web Application using React
+A ToDo app using React, Redux, and Firebase Edit